JeffersonLab/myquery/README.md

     "datasize":"<data vector size; 1 for scalar>",
     "datahost":"<MYA hostname of data home>",
     "sampled":"<true if sampled, false otherwise>",
-    "count":"<original count of events; only present if sampled = true>", "data":[
+    "sampleType":"<binned, event, graphical; only present if sampled = true>", "count":"<original count of events; only present if sampled = true>", "data":[
         {